gina-gerlach/dsta-2025-1/report/report.md

 CMD ["python", "main.py"]
 ```
+We used copy src/src/ to preserve the structure of our build, to ensure the import in main.py `from src.train_model import train_model` are working correctly.

 Since TensorFlow is a large library, this approach took considerable time until everything was installed and built—initially around 4 minutes per build.